 Bollywood fashion never goes out of style!!
-Yes, it is indeed true, whenever we think of partying the first theme that pops in our minds is the retro theme dresses.
+Yes, it is indeed true, whenever we think of partying the first theme that pops in our minds are the retro theme dresses.

-Let’s check out some wardrobe available and show stopper outfits for the same-
+Let’s check out some wardrobe available and show stopper retro theme dresses for the same-

 Polka Dots –